 - Temperature: Moderate to cool.
 Especially in winter, the plant can withstand temperatures down to 40 F, which is unlikely inside.

 - Soil: A loose, very well-drained, rich potting mix.

 - Fertilizer: Fertilize with a weak liquid fertilizer during the growing season.
 Their growth rates can be accelerated with ample feeding.
 During winter, reduce feeding.

 They can be germinated by seed, but germination can take up to 24 months.
 Instead, use hardwood cuttings, which root readily in potting soil.
 Take cuttings in the spring, use a rooting hormone to increase the chances of success, then place them in a warm, humid place.
 Cuttings may take several weeks to sprout new growth, but you'll experience a high level of success with cuttings.
 Established plants will grow slowly at first.

 Repot annually in the spring into a larger pot with fresh soil.
 Healthy plants have the potential to grow to fairly large specimens so that they can be accommodated in large pots.
 However, don't increase the pot size too rapidly or the plant's growth will slow down.
 The best idea is to go up one pot size every year.
 Enrich new soil with controlled-release fertilizer.

 The P. macrophyllus is native to Asia, where it is an important plant in feng shui.
 Although there are many about 100 species of Podocarpus, the most common plant found in cultivation is the P. macrophyllus.

-The foliage of these plants is attractive, with long, narrow and tapering green foliage that will stay green despite less-then-optimal conditions.
+The foliage of these plants is attractive, with long, narrow and tapering green foliage that will stay green despite any less-then-optimal conditions.
 The foliage is also excellent as cut foliage, which explains why it's often used in flower arrangements.
 Finally, the yew pine is very free from pests and disease, in large part because of its coniferous parentage.
 The caveat is its size: these are large plants that do not belong on desks.
 Instead, they do well in large, floor-standing pots.